raspberrypilearning/naughty-and-nice/en/step_6.md

 ```
 --- /collapse ---

-- Use regex to iterate over all the tweets in the list of tweets and remove all @mentions, as well as all URLs that start with 'http'.
+- Use regex to iterate over all the tweets in the list of tweets and remove all @ mentions, as well as all URLs that start with 'http'.

 --- hints --- --- hint ---
 <video width="560" height="315" controls>